mmz-srf/passbolt-helm/README.md

 helm install passbolt . --values values-fingerprint.yaml
 ```

+### HA mode

-If you are interested with HA deployment, you can use the values-ha.yaml parameters:
+If you are interested with HA deployment, take care of the `passbolt.config.php.session.redis.service` setting.
+It is the first pod name by default of the xxx-redis-headless service where xxx is your helm release name (passbolt by default in the below helm command).

+If your helm release name is **pblt**, replace **passbolt-redis-node-0.passbolt-redis-headless** with **pblt-redis-node-0.pblt-redis-headless**

+While the database is not yet initialized, the replicaCount of passbolt-helm deployment must be set to 1.
+Once the database initialized, you can scale.

+If you want to import your passwords from keepass or csv, it is recommended to scale to 1.
+Database concurrency is not well managed while importing.

+If you are ok with the above point, you can deploy the HA mode with:

 ```
 helm upgrade --install passbolt . --values values-ha.yaml --values values-fingerprint.yaml